autarky1/autarky-hash.github.io/FinalProjectProposal.md

 My medium bar goal is to make a small (low number of blocks) item like a small shelf.

-My high abar goal is to make a table for my glowforge.
+My high bar goal is to make a table for my glowforge.

 ## Rendering
 I have not completed the rendering yet but I'm envisioning that it will look similar to this: